gmgale/jetbrains-plugin-combine-and-copy-files/README.md

 [Plugin Link](https://plugins.jetbrains.com/plugin/24707-combine-and-copy-files/)

+**The Combine and Copy Files Plugin** merges multiple files into one document, split by filename and saved to the clipboard. ideal for combining code snippets, logs, or notes for easy sharing and editing.

 ![img.png](img.png)

-**The Combine Files Plugin** helps merge multiple files into one document, ideal for developers, writers, and more.

 **Installation:**
 - Go to `Settings -> Plugins -> Marketplace` and search for `Combine and Copy Files` or use [Plugin Link](https://plugins.jetbrains.com/plugin/24707-combine-and-copy-files/)